bloovis/cover.mirror/README.md

 * Copy the file `cover.service.sample` to `/etc/systemd/system/cover.service`
   and edit it as necessary.
 The values most likely to need editing are `WorkingDirectory` and `ExecStart`.
-* Run `systemctl systemctl daemon-reload` to tell systemd about the new Cover service
+* Run `systemctl daemon-reload` to tell systemd about the new Cover service
 * Run `systemctl enable cover` to enable the Cover service
 * Run `systemctl start cover` to start the Cover service